naijasecforce/blog.github.io/_posts/2019-11-26-security-assessment-career-path.md

 ## Chinedu Onwukike

 Chinedu is an information security specialist with strong expertise in threat inteligence,red teaming and incidence response.He has perfromed numerous IT audits and security assessment and he is experienced in handling information security challenges across various multi-national organisations-Identifying critical areas of risk esposure and adequately mitigating them.

-### What attracted you to Security Assessment?
+### What attracted you to this career path?

-I started off in IT trying to learn networking, self-studied for courses like Cisco's CCNA and CCNP, as at then I had no plans for security assessments.
-After achieving the CCNP, I was studying for the CCIE when I stumbled on some videos from SecurityTube.net, teaching about some tools and techniques for bypassing security.
+I started off in IT trying to learn networking, self-studied for courses like Cisco's CCNA and CCNP, as at then I had no plans for security assessments.After achieving the CCNP, I was studying for the CCIE when I stumbled on some videos from SecurityTube.net, teaching about some tools and techniques for bypassing security.

 I did some further research and discovered there were very few people that understood security and I kind of developed a strong passion for the technical skills.
 I noticed that the concepts were easy to grasp and there was a higher demand for their skills.
 I was good at research and quick to understand technologies so I thought to myself - "seems I would be very good in this path".

 ### Was there something you wish you knew when you started?